Table of Contents

 Originally, Wealthsimple Black and Wealthsimple Generation clients would benefit from Priority Pass membership.

-However in May 2020, the feature was discontinued and is no longer offered.
+However, in May, the feature was discontinued and is no longer offered.

 What this means is that the encryption key that must pass and be accepted with each transaction is made up of 256 binaries (0s and 1s) with 2^256 combinations to the key.